Exclusive: Chinese miners in talks for stake in Barrick's Veladero mine - sources

 Barrick, Shandong and Zijin declined to comment.

-Barrick's shares, up about 2.6 percent on higher gold prices, extended their gains after the Reuters report.
-They climbed as much as 6.7 percent, hitting their highest level in more than 3 weeks.
-The stock traded 3.3 percent higher, at C$22.82, on Tuesday afternoon in Toronto.
+Barrick's shares rose about 2.6 percent in early trade on higher gold prices, then extended gains after the Reuters report.
+They climbed as much as 6.7 percent, hitting their highest in more than three weeks and closing up 2.2 percent at C$22.57 in Toronto.

+"It's a sensible thing to reduce risk, and bringing in a deep-pocketed partner can help," said John Stephenson, president of Stephenson & Co Capital Management, who acknowledged that it is very difficult to make a joint venture work "in the best of times".

+"In a tighter operating environment with lower commodity prices, it's important to keep a focus on costs.
+I think this is a positive move for Barrick," he added.

 Last month, operations at Veladero were shut down for more than two weeks after a cyanide spill at the high-altitude mine.
 This was the second cyanide spill at the mine in a year.